-The two products that come to my mind are dish scrubs and toothbrushes.
+The two products that come to my mind are my dish scrub brush and toothbrushes.

-In both of these situations, I’ve opted for bamboo instead of plastic.
+In both of these situations, I’ve opted for a bamboo scrub brush and toothbrush instead of plastic.

 When looking for products, try to think about the end life.
-Thing about what happens after you can’t use it anymore?
+Think about what happens after you can’t use it anymore.

 Swap out plastic brushes and sponges for something with a better end life.
+Your dish scrub brush is a great place to start.
 Things aren’t going to last forever, but we can make better choices.
 Check out what I stash in my dish scrub jar.

 A long brush is essential when you have as many mason jars as I do.
 I also really like the center brush.
 It’s perfect for scrubbing pots.

-The bamboo pot scraper really revolutionized dish washing for me.
-It can handle any caked on goop with ease.
+The bamboo scrub brush pot scraper really revolutionized dishwashing for me.
+It can handle any caked-on goop with ease.

-I have also found my bamboo dish brushes last A LOT longer than sponges.
-I’ve had some of my brushes over a year, and they’re still amazing.
+I have found my bamboo dish brushes last A LOT longer than sponges.
+I’ve had some of my brushes for over a year, and they’re still amazing.

-I can’t imagine a sponge lasting over two months – ick!
+I can’t imagine a sponge lasting more than two months – ick!

 Zero waste isn’t just about buying all of your food in bulk bins.
-There is so much you can do to make a difference!
+There is so much you can do to make a difference — things that aren’t time-consuming or hard!

-Things that aren’t time consuming or hard.
-It doesn’t take any extra effort to switch things like your toothbrush or dish scrub.
+It doesn’t take any extra effort to switch things like your toothbrush or dish scrubber brush.
 We can all do something to make the world a little greener.

 Stainless steel chain mail scrubbers are my favorite and will last longer than me.
 I don’t use anything else on my cast iron, but they can be used on stainless pots and even stoneware.